Shopify/flash-list/documentation/docs/fundamentals/usage.md

 This method can be used to provide explicit size estimates or change column span of an item.

 Providing specific estimates is a good idea when you can calculate sizes reliably.
 FlashList will prefer this value over `estimatedItemSize` for that specific item.
 Precise estimates will also improve precision of `scrollToIndex` method and `initialScrollIndex` prop.
-If you have a `separator` below your items you can include its size in the estimate.
+If you have a `separator` below your items, you can include its size in the estimate.

 Changing item span is useful when you have grid layouts (numColumns > 1) and you want few items to be bigger than the rest.